Mikailhassan/mplus/README.md

 ## Contribute

-Unifiedtransform is 100% open source and free forever!!

 Community contribution can make this product better!!

 <img width="100%" src="https://repobeats.axiom.co/api/embed/d90fe8b75d73579b62d26d3097cd29ac0147e77d.svg" alt="Repobeats analytics image" />

 When you contribute to a Github project you agree with this terms of [Github Terms of Service(Contributions Under Repository License)](https://help.github.com/en/articles/github-terms-of-service#6-contributions-under-repository-license).

-Since this project is under **GNU General Public License v3.0**, according to Github's Terms of Service all your contributions are also under the same license terms.
+Since this project is under **GNU General Private License v3.0**, according to Github's Terms of Service all your contributions are also under the same license terms.
 Thus you permit the user of this software to use your contribution under the terms of **GNU General Public License v3.0**.

 ## Whats New